 - Embarrassing Nickname: "Molebutt", according to Sarah Weintraub from Vault 21.

 - The Farmer and the Viper: You have the opportunity to thank Doc Mitchell for saving your life by killing the Powder Gangers who were planning on conquering Goodsprings... or you can stab him and the rest of the town in the back by joining the Powder Gangers and killing almost everyone in town, becoming the metaphorical viper.
+Similarly, helping Mr. House (the man who forced him out of his home) can also be considered this.

 - Frontier Doctor: Doc Mitchell is a former vault resident/traveler, who eventually settled down here with his wife.